cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/building-a-manifest-file.md

 - **root_disk_type** (_Optional, AWS EC2 and GCE only_): Disk type, accepted values being _ssd_ and _magnetic_.
 Default value is `ssd`.
 - **replica_count** : Number of nodes in _GlusterFS cluster_ which a data will be replicated on it(i.e replica count 2 means your data exist on two nodes).
 Default value is 1.
 - **mount_targets** : List of _Servers_ and _Server Groups_ you need GlusterFS mounted on them.
 You can specify the name of the _server_ or _server group_ (i.e rails,docker,mysql,...).
 You can also use `app` and `db` keywords, `app` is your main app server group (i.e docker, rails, ...)  and `db` is your DB server groups (i.e MySQL,Redis,PostgreSQL,... ).
 Default value is `app`.
 - **volumes**: List of volumes you want in your GlusterFS Cluster.
-By default we are creating a volume called `cloud66-vol`  and mounted to `/mnt/data-store`.
+By default, we are creating a volume called `cloud66-vol`  and mounted to `/mnt/data-store`.

 ### Notes
 <div class="notice">